Validator

-There are many validators available in the composer that can be used directly, such as:
+There are many validators available via composer that can be used directly, such as:

 top-think/think-validate